Oneflow-Inc/oneflow/oneflow/ir/oneflow-translate/README.md

 1. find original user op to get bn, convert Variadic operands and outputs to `ArgDef`, keeping the same order
 2. convert attributes

+### Basic principles for a legit rewrite

+1. Source op of control edge shouldn't be erased
+2. Erasing, creating op shouldn't introduce boxing
 ### Information not included in OpConf

 - There are information in job not included in `OpConf`: